 Thank you for helping us grow and get to this exciting new chapter!

 As the Director of The Trade, Melissa focuses on program and in-field development, team management, student care, counseling, and big picture goals.
 She currently lives in Cambodia where she uses her 8+ years of experience in guidance counseling, mentoring, and women's empowerment to help the students, the team, and the salon flourish.
-Melissa has a heart that is one of a kind for the women we work with and is willing to do whatever it takes to see them succeed.
 In her free time, Melissa enjoys teaching ukulele and guitar, snuggling with stray animals, jumping out of planes, and spending time in nature.

 follow her on